richardschoen/howtostuff/ibmi_multi-threaded_server_jobs.md

 I found this scenaro to be pretty slow, so I wanted to see if I could juice up the processing speed by making the PASE thread jobs re-usable.

-For my test scenario I found that this little known technique of setting up prestart jobs seems to speed up PASE jobs such as the SSH server and running Yum and Python threads.
+For my test scenario I found that this little known technique of setting up prestart jobs for programs: QP0ZSPWP or QP0ZSPWT seems to speed up PASE jobs such as the SSH server and running Yum and Python threads.

 However it doesn't make the IBM i CPU core itself any faster.